 - Media studies, communications, journalism, or related fields

-- Be current secondary school-level*, full-time teachers of English, English as a Foreign Language (EFL), the language and literature of your home country, social studies, civics, history, global studies, media studies, communications, journalism, law, math, science or related fields at institutions serving primarily a local population;
+- Be current secondary school-level*, full-time teachers of English, English as a Foreign Language (EFL), the language and literature of your home country, social studies, civics, history, global studies, media studies, communications, journalism, law, math, science or social studies, including special education teachers in those subjects at institutions serving primarily a local population;

 - Have earned at least Bachelor’s degree or equivalent;